 Scarborough is a classic British seaside resort with one wistful foot stuck in the past.
 In its 18th- and 19th-century heyday, holidaymakers flocked here to take the waters in its grand clifftop Victorian spa, followed by a bracing dip on the broad South Bay sands.
-Still retaining vintage character today, Scarborough’s seafront features heavily in the 2020 psychological horror film Saint Maud, starring Jennifer Ehle.
+Still retaining vintage character today, Scarborough’s seafront offered a period backdrop for wartime Britain in the 2016 feature film of Dad’s Army.
+It also features heavily in contrasting 2020 psychological horror film Saint Maud.

 Nineteen-thirties cliff trams still trundle down to the South Bay Beach.
 Here the Foreshore Road promenade is flanked by amusement arcades and fish-and-chip shops that provided a backdrop to scenes in Saint Maud.
 At the northern end of the beach, Vincent Pier juts out into the North Sea and at its tip is a stark white lighthouse, both of which you might recognise from Saint Maud.
 The 18th-century original lighthouse was seriously damaged by German war ships in 1914 and what exists today dates to 1931.